Custom email domain using Gmail, Cloudflare, and Amazon SES

 Sending outgoing messages is much more complicated: spam detectors of recipients are very sensitive to misconfiguration; mail servers have reputation in spam detectors, so email service providers try very hard to prevent outgoing spam or misconfigured messages.
 Gmail, for example, sends messages only from addresses hosted on Gmail, and requires an external SMTP server for custom domains.

 Most paid SMTP services are newsletters- and business-oriented: they are optimized for mass delivery and tracking conversion, or at least for transactional emails of websites, such as password reset emails.
-Many services store a lot of data about messagess passing through them: some store headers, some even store bodies.
+Many services store a lot of data about messages passing through them: some store headers, some even store bodies.

 I have picked Amazon Simple Email Service (SES): Amazon is a large company which should handle the data well.
 It has a very low price for email -- 0.10$ for 1000 emails -- but a very high price for a dedicated IP address -- 25$ per month.
 However, the internet says that the deliverability is lower than their competitors have.